asamallab/ReCAnt/README.md

-# An extensive resource on chemicals used in aquaculture and their ecotoxicity
+# A resource on chemicals used in aquaculture and their ecotoxicity

 ## Contributors